marialundhammar/marialundhammar/README.md

 </ul>

-... and by June I will also have learned:
+... and by June I'll also have learned:
 <ul>
   <li> TypeScript</li>
   <li> React </li>